 A surgical procedure called pyloromyotomy is required to treat pyloric stenosis.
 Thickened pylorus muscle is incised until the inner mucosal layer bulges out, letting the stomach contents pass to the intestines without issues.
 Pyloromyotomy can be done through traditional open surgery or laparoscopic surgery (4).

 Intravenous fluid and electrolytes are given before surgery for dehydrated babies.
 Your baby may also need IV fluids for a few hours after surgery.
 Feeding sessions usually begin after 12 to 24 hours of surgery, and you may have to feed your baby more often to meet the nutritional needs.
 Some babies may have vomiting for a few days after surgery.

 The possible complications of pyloric stenosis may include the following (5).

 - Dehydration and hypovolemic shock may occur due to fluid and electrolyte loss from persistent vomiting.

 - Jaundice is seen in some babies due to reduced liver enzyme levels that itself may occur due to inadequate nutrition.

 - Growth and development failure may be seen in some babies with nutritional deficiencies.

 - Stomach irritation and bleeding due to repeated vomiting may occur in some cases.

 Babies usually get well and grow after the surgery (6).
 Bleeding and infection may happen after surgery in some babies.
-You may discuss with your doctor the possible surgery complications and requisite care.
+You may discuss with your doctor the possible post surgery complications and requisite care.

 Pyloric stenosis could result in life-threatening complications, such as dehydration, if left untreated.
 However, babies usually get better and grow normally after the procedure.
 A doctor may detect the condition during postnatal checkups.
 You may also stay alert to any signs and seek immediate medical care for timely treatment, which can help avoid any long-term problems.